ILLIXR/ILLIXR-analysis/README.md

 - Use static types.
 Data processing is long enough that bugs might not cause faults until ten minutes in.
 Static typing helps us fail earlier.

 - Don't commit data to this repo.
 I tried that once; Since git stores a whole branching history of eventually-obsolete data, it made cloning the repo take as long as draining an ocean.

+- Issue warnings when the data is sketchy.

 [pyenv]: https://github.com/pyenv/pyenv/